uincore/lane-finder/README.md

 The project is a software pipeline that does road lane boundaries identification on images or on video.
 The project uses two assumptions:
 - camera is mounted at the center of a car
+- camera watching direction is the continuation of car central line
 - lane lines are parallel
 - lane lines could be white or yellow